Azure/fta-manageddisks/azure-unmanageddiskreport/azure-unmanaged-disk-report.md

 ## Introduction

 The purpose of this PowerShell script is to provide a detailed report as a CSV on unmanaged disk information.
 This is targeted to identify the provisioned and used disk space for all virtual machines using unmanaged disks.

 ## Learning Objectives

-After completing the exercises in this walkthrough, you will be able to view the provisioned and used disk space for all virtual machines using unmanaged disks
+After completing the exercises in this walkthrough, you will be able to view the provisioned and used disk space for all virtual machines using unmanaged disks.

 ## Prerequisites

-To genereate this report, you will need:
+To generate this report, you will need:

-* You must have access to Microsoft Azure Subscription.
+* You must have access to the Microsoft Azure subscription containing the unmanaged disks you wish to report on.
 * It is recommended to run this script as Contributor or Owner of the subscription.
 At a minimum, Reader and Storage Contributor permissions for the subscription are required.
-* Latest AzureRM PowerShell modules.
-They can be [downloaded here](https://www.powershellgallery.com/packages/AzureRM/).
+* You must have an up-to-date version of the PowerShell Az module installed.
+More information about the module and installation instructions are available [here](https://docs.microsoft.com/en-us/powershell/azure/new-azureps-module-az).
-* Download the PowerShell script [UnmanagedDisksReport.ps1](./UnmanagedDisksReport.ps1).
+* You should also download the PowerShell script [UnmanagedDisksReport.ps1](./UnmanagedDisksReport.ps1).

 ## Estimated Time to Complete this Module

 The script runtime will vary based on the number of unmanaged disks in the subscription.

 ## Parameters

 **SubscriptionIDs** -  Array of Azure subscription IDs to report on unmanaged ARM virtual machine disks

 **ReportOutputFolder** - Output location for the generated CSV report

 **IncludePremium** - (Optional) Enable the switch to include gathering details on Premium unmanaged disks